-The first paragraph of the project description should provide a concise, clear description of the proposed resource(s) that will be made available under this award.
-Describe, using a minimum of specialized language, what the resource will consist of, where it will fit within the broader context of existing infrastructure, what functionality it will offer to advance science, and what activities or acquisitions will be undertaken to implement or improve it.
+The first paragraph of the project description should provide a concise, clear description of the proposed infrastructure innovation that will be developed under this award.
+It should describe, using a minimum of specialized language, what the infrastructure will consist of, how the proposed innovation will provide unique infrastructure or significantly improve upon existing infrastructure, and what science will be advanced through this infrastructure innovation.
+Specific attention should be paid to the anticipated impact on the community served by the proposed innovation.